 Those not involved in the foster care system talked more freely about their reliance on their social networks.
 If family members were not available as in the case of Michael, of NFCF, then friends and the “village” would suffice.
 Michael’s family network member includes only his mother.
-He explains that his family “doesn’t deal well” and “I really don’t [interact with them] because I’m doing other things and I had a bad reputation with people really don’t wanna be bothering me for a long time; so I left it like that….So the only person I really interfere with is my mother really.”
+He explained that his family “doesn’t deal well” and “I really don’t [interact with them] because I’m doing other things and I had a bad reputation with people really don’t wanna be bothering me for a long time; so I left it like that….So the only person I really interfere with is my mother really.”
 Since this relationship with his mother is not intimate, Michael therefore supplements his network with a best friend, members of his local organization, and persons from the neighborhood.
-He explains:

-I usually take the village [approach], I do things kinda differently, and I’m not your typical guy and thing.
+He explained, “I usually take the village [approach], I do things kinda differently, and I’m not your typical guy and thing.

-So tell me what you mean?

-I will stop people on the street and things and tell them things that I got a problem with this and things; and they would give the same opinions that I’ve given and things.
-Certain persons like there is a girl down the street she runs an after school program.
-I would put them there cause they very close to her I would send them there.
-I have certain people I would send them there, like the director for my father’s support group and I would tell her and there was not just one certain person and things...
-I got 2 sisters that I may or may not call.
-I use the village.
-I don’t have one certain thing.
-I mean I could say I stop somebody off the streets and tell them the problem and ask their opinion about what do you think about this here and there,

-So you believe in this idea of a village, and that it takes a village to raise a child?

-Yes.
+“

-Michael is the founder of a support group which provides emotional and physical support to single fathers in the neighborhood.
+Michael established a support group which provides emotional and physical support to single fathers in the neighborhood.
 The director, Angela provides support, mentoring, and friendship to Michael’s daughters as well as a cousin who sometimes spends time with his girls.
-I gathered from the interview with Michael that his network is centered on those able to provide support to his daughters as well as persons that he may be able to assist, like those of his father’s support group.
-He also gives a few examples of when he went outside of his social network and sought the help of the ‘village’ in raising his children.
+Michael relayed that his network is centered on those able to provide support to his daughters as well as persons that he may be able to assist, like those of his father’s support group.
+He also gave a few examples of when he went outside of his social network and sought the help of the ‘village’ in raising his children.
 He would seek advice when necessary from the “village,” which were mainly strangers.
 Michael’s example could be that of a disposable tie (Desmond 2012) and this method of seeking support outside of one’s network was not typical of other respondents of NFCF.
 Instead of a network of family and friends, weak ties, for example, strangers in the neighborhood and coworkers provided sufficient support to assist in the raising of their children.

 For the most part, NFCF respondents indicated that they frequently interacted with several family members and these networks.
 These networks appear to aid in alleviating stressful and other debilitating situations (Kim and McKenry 1998).
 While previous literature focuses on poor families in general, these networks though sometimes contentious, provided much needed resources in order to adequately take care of children,